-Vaccine Population Common Side Effects Dosing ^{1,2, 3} Pfizer- BioNTech 4 Authorized for use in those aged 12 and older and contraindicated for individuals with a known history of a severe allergic reaction (e.g., anaphylaxis) to any vaccine component; FDA-approved for the prevention of COVID-19 disease in individuals 16 years of age and older.
+Vaccine Population Common Side Effects Dosing ^{1,2, 3, 4, 5} Pfizer- BioNTech Authorized for use in those aged 5 and older and contraindicated for individuals with a known history of a severe allergic reaction (e.g., anaphylaxis) to any vaccine component; FDA-approved for the prevention of COVID-19 disease in individuals 16 years of age and older.
 Side effects of the vaccine typically resolve within 1-2 days and commonly include things like injection site reactions, fatigue, headache, muscle pain, chills, joint pain, nausea, feeling unwell, swollen lymph nodes and fever.
-Series of two doses (30 mcg, 0.3 mL each) administered intramuscularly, three weeks apart, with a third-dose option for some.
+Series of two doses (30 mcg, 0.3 mL each for adults; 10 mcg. for age 11 and younger) administered intramuscularly, three weeks apart, with a third-dose option for some.
 Moderna Authorized for use in those aged 18 and older and contraindicated for individuals with a known history of a severe allergic reaction (e.g., anaphylaxis) to any vaccine component Side effects of the vaccine typically resolve within 1-2 days and commonly include things like injection site reactions, fatigue, headache, muscle pain, chills, joint pain, nausea and vomiting and fever.
-Series of two doses (100 mcg, 0.5 mL each) administered intramuscularly, one month apart, with a third-dose option for those with compromised immune systems.
-Johnson & Johnson/ Janssen 5 Authorized for use in those aged 18 and older and contraindicated for individuals with a known history of a severe allergic reaction (e.g., anaphylaxis) to any vaccine component Side effects of the vaccine typically resolve within 1-2 days and commonly include things like injection site reactions, fatigue, headache, muscle pain, and nausea.
-Single dose (0.5 mL each) administered intramuscularly
+Series of two doses (100 mcg, 0.5 mL each) administered intramuscularly, one month apart, with a third-dose option for some.
+Johnson & Johnson/ Janssen 6 Authorized for use in those aged 18 and older and contraindicated for individuals with a known history of a severe allergic reaction (e.g., anaphylaxis) to any vaccine component Side effects of the vaccine typically resolve within 1-2 days and commonly include things like injection site reactions, fatigue, headache, muscle pain, and nausea.
+Single dose (0.5 mL each) administered intramuscularly.